in28minutes/cloud.in28minutes.com/_posts-future/2020-06-08-aws-databases-amazon-dynamodb.md

 ## DynamoDB - Keys
 When we create DynamoDB tables we need to also mention a primary key.
-There are two different types of primary keys.

 ![](/images/aws/rds-diagrams/xx-rds-dynamodb-partition.png)

 - Two parts: